 How does Sovaldi work?

 The hepatitis C virus multiplies in the body, causing the liver to become inflamed and damaged.
 If left untreated, that liver damage can cause a serious problem called cirrhosis.
-As cirrhosis gets worse, it can cause liver failure or liver cancer, among other serious problems.
+As cirrhosis gets worse, it can cause liver failure, liver cancer, and other serious problems.1-3

 Sovaldi is a DAA that targets NS5B.
-NS5B is a substance that HCV needs to grow (replicate).
+NS5B is a substance HCV needs to grow (replicate).
 By blocking the virus’ ability to grow, Sovaldi reduces the amount of virus in the body.
 When combined with other drugs, Sovaldi can cure HCV in 12 weeks.
-For people with HCV, “cured” means that the HCV virus is no longer detectable in the body 3 months after treatment stops, known as “SVR”.2,3
+For people with HCV, “cured” means the HCV virus is no longer detectable in the body 3 months after treatment stops.
+This is known as “SVR.”2,3

 What are the possible side effects of Sovaldi?

-For patients treated with Sovaldi + ribavirin + peginterferon alfa, side effects that were reported by 20 to 60 percent of patients were:3
+In people treated with Sovaldi + ribavirin + peginterferon alfa, the most common side effects include:3

 - Low red blood cell count (anemia)